 The SRK Magic: Finding the Pain Inside the Danger.

 Imagine the meeting where they discussed the script.
-A young SRK was offered the role of the bad character, Rahul.
+A young SRK was offered the role of the antagonist, Rahul.
 The easy, typical way would be to play him as a simple, angry villain.
 But SRK saw something more.
 He saw a person who was broken by a wrong idea of love.
-He saw a story not of evil, but of tragic delusion.
+He saw a story not of evil, but of tragic delusion—a twisted, heartbreaking real life inspirational story of success in the character's own mind, where winning the girl was the only victory that mattered.

 Example 2: The Movie "Chak De!
 India" - The Coach Who Let the Team Be the Star

 The "Simple" Story: A former sports player, who has disgraced himself, coaches a messy, undisciplined team of girls to win a championship.
 It is the classic sports story.
 It is a template used thousands of times in movies from all over the world.
-The storytelling blueprint is well-worn.
+The storytelling blueprint is well-worn: the fallen hero seeks redemption through an underdog team.

 The SRK Magic: The Power of Being Quiet and Strong.